indigo-dc/Monitoring/zabbix-probes/im-zabbix-probe/doc/im-zabbix-agent.md

 ### 3.1	SCRIPTS

-File [probeim.py] is the executable script that gathers all measured data and sends it to zabbix.
+* File [probeim.py](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/probeim.py) is the executable script that gathers all measured data and sends it to zabbix.
-File [zabbix.py] contains functionalities related to interaction with zabbix API.
+* File [zabbix.py](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/zabbix.py) contains functionalities related to interaction with zabbix API.
 Here we can authenticate against zabbix obtaining a valid token; get a list of all monitored items; create items; get template and item identifiers.
-File [IMinfrastructureOper.py] contains functionalities related to interaction with IM environment through its API.
+* File [IMinfrastructureOper.py](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/IMinfrastructureOper.py) contains functionalities related to interaction with IM environment through its API.
 Here we can throw actions like creating infrastructure, listing infrastructure, creating VM, deleting infrastructure, and get the status of each of these actions.
-File [tokenmng.py] has functions that connect with IAM to request a token from a refresh token, so client remains authenticated to be able to launch operations over IM.
+* File [tokenmng.py](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/tokenmng.py) has functions that connect with IAM to request a token from a refresh token, so client remains authenticated to be able to launch operations over IM.
-File [loadconfigs.py] contains classes that help to bring configuration data to the agent and are used to connect to Zabbix, IAM and IM.
+* File [loadconfigs.py](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/loadconfigs.py) contains classes that help to bring configuration data to the agent and are used to connect to Zabbix, IAM and IM.

 ### 3.2	CONFIGURATION

 * imzabbix.conf

 Example from /conf [here](https://github.com/indigo-dc/Monitoring/blob/master/zabbix-probes/im-zabbix-probe/conf/imzabbix.conf)

-In zabbix section:

 | Section| zabbix|